slietar/comserde/readme.md

 from comserde import serializable

 # Add a decorator to make the dataclass serializable
-# Order matters, the reverse won't work.
+# The order of decorators matters, the reverse won't work.
 @serializable
 @dataclass
 class User: